sudonitin/sudonitin/README.md

 A Software Engineer proficient in web development especially with MERN stack.
 Curious to explore.

-- 🏢 I'm currently working as a Software Engineer at Byju's
+- 🏢 I'm currently working as a Software Engineer.
 - 🎨 Checkout my [engineering blog](https://readosapien.com/author/sudonitin/)